mrme77/Post-Generator/readme.md

 ![GitHub](https://img.shields.io/badge/license-MIT-blue)

-A Gradio application that transforms PDF documents into professionally crafted social media posts using GenAI, with secure analytics logging to Google Cloud Storage — works seamlessly both locally and on Hugging Face Spaces.

----

 ## 📝 Overview

-This tool allows users to upload a PDF (research paper, article, or report) and automatically generates a LinkedIn-ready post that summarizes the content.
+This tool allows users to upload a PDF (i.e. research paper, article, or report) and automatically generates a Social Media post that summarizes the content.
 The app uses `meta-llama/llama-3.3-8b-instruct:free` via OpenRouter to produce compelling, professional summaries, while securely logging usage events to a Google Cloud bucket.
+It works seamlessly both locally and on Hugging Face Spaces.

 ---

 ## ✨ Features

 - 📄 **PDF Text Extraction**: Extracts text from uploaded PDFs using `PyPDF2`
+- 🚨 **PII Checker**: Ensures not PII is sent to the LLM
-- 🤖 **AI-Powered Summarization**: Uses GenAI models for post generation
+- 🤖 **AI-Powered Summarization**: Uses LLM models for post generation
 - ✅ **Relevance Assurance**: Keeps key concepts from the original document
-- 🎯 **Format Optimization**: Produces clean, ready-to-publish LinkedIn text
+- 🎯 **Format Optimization**: Produces clean, ready-to-publish SocialMedia text
-- 🏷️ **Hashtag Management**: Automatically adds relevant hashtags
 - 🌐 **Cloud-Based Logging**: Stores usage logs in a GCS bucket (Vertex AI compatible)
 - 🧑‍💻 **Works Locally and in Hugging Face Spaces**